Upper Control Limit Key Points

 Dr. Shewhart spent years of research conducting many, many experiments to simulate various production outputs.

-Based on the results of these experiments and Tchebycheff’s theorem, Dr. Shewhart decided to place control limits at: +/- 3 sigma of an average (such as an average or range) so as to minimize the economic loss from two kinds of mistakes.
+Based on the results of these experiments and Tchebycheff’s theorem, Dr. Shewhart decided to place control limits at +/- 3 sigma of an average (such as an average or range) to minimize the economic loss from two kinds of mistakes.
 (Technical note: Tchebycheff’s theorem provides statistical support for the +/- 3 sigma limits.
 It states that 89% of any distribution (regardless of shape, center, and spread) will fall within +/- 3 sigma.)

-• Mistake 1: Calling variation a special cause of variation when it is actually a common cause of variation.
+• Mistake 1: Calling variation a special cause of variation when it is a common cause of variation.
 This results in wasted time and effort, chasing non-existent special causes and/or making changes that don’t help and might hurt in unexpected ways.

 Consider Dr. Shewhart’s dilemma!

-If they were very narrow, let’s say, +/- 0.1 sigma from the average, we would almost never make mistake No. 2.
+If they were very narrow, let’s say, +/- 0.1 sigma from the average, we would never make mistake No. 2.

 The 3-sigma limits balance the probability of making both these mistakes.
 It was for such reasons that Shewhart used 3-sigma limits.

-An industry example of the upper control limit
+upper control limit

-In this example a manager is using a control chart to measure the average time to answer a customer question on a helpline.
+In this example, a manager is using a control chart to measure the average time to answer a customer question on a helpline.

 The control chart shows several call time averages to be above the upper limit.
 What can be said about the call time measure?